Azure/ARO-RP/docs/rotate-dev-subscription-certificates.md

 import_certs_secrets
 ```

+3. The OpenVPN configuration file needs to be updated to enable tunneling to the vpn.
+To achieve this, edit the `vpn-<region>.ovpn` file in secrets and add the `vpn-client certificate` and `vpn-client certificate private key`.

-3. At this point, we are done with all the certs except those owned by FP SP.
+4. At this point, we are done with all the certs except those owned by FP SP.
 The tenant owner needs to do this manually at the moment.

 ```bash
 # Import firstparty.pem to keyvault